CWRUbotix/rov-25/src/pi/pi_main/README.md

 ### Configure BlueOS
 - Power on the pi and set up the network per one of the two previous sections
-- While connceted to the pi via ethernet, visit the BlueOS web dashboard (via a browser) at http://192.168.2.2
+- While connected to the pi via ethernet, visit the BlueOS web dashboard (via a browser) at http://192.168.2.2
 - There should be a popup for the setup wizard.
 Otherwise, you can access it in settings (gear icon in the bottom left).
     - Sometimes I've found that the Pi needs to be rebooted for the setup manager to work
     - Choose ROV Setup.